FAQ - Glossary of terms

 Enhancement - A chain of independent processes designed to improve the auditory and/or visual quality of a recording.
 Noise is typically averaged into the usable portions, effectively destroying media data to aid in perceived clarity.
 Audio and video resolution is increased by analyzing or interpolating adjacent media data, effectively creating new data.
 Because they are completely independent steps, focus and motion blur corrections are considered to be types of video enhancements.

-Clarification - A hybrid of the enhancement process that recovers data lost by the CoDec.
+Clarification - A hybrid of the enhancement process that uses residual CoDec artifacts to rebuild visual clarity.
 The process pairs any two of time, frequency and intensity, and then uses each pair as a training set to repair the third.
 Every step is co-dependent and may require massive computing resources.
-With clarification, noise is suppressed, clarity is improved and resolution remains unchanged.
-Clarification does not create or destroy data, and must be performed prior to traditional enhancement methods.
+Clarification should be performed prior to traditional enhancement methods.